alexli8/alexli8.github.io/_pages/about.md

 ## Internships & Startups
 + Engineer in AMS data center of [Shandong Institute of Advanced Technology](http://www.sdiat.cn/), China, 2021.7--now
-  + Storage system  and parallel file system research includes lustre, EOS and openZFS.
+  + Maintaining the file system and networks of AMS data center.
-  + Information system development for AMS data center.
+  + Developing information system for AMS data center.
-  + Summer school in [IHEP School of Computing](http://www.ihep.cas.cn/), China, 2021.8 ([certificate](https://alexli8.github.io/files/%E6%88%90%E7%BB%A9%E4%BC%98%E7%A7%80%E8%AF%81%E4%B9%A6-%E6%9D%8E%E6%96%8C.jpg))
+  + Storage system and parallel file system research includes Lustre and EOS.
-+ Course development intern in [Coduck Education Technology Ltd.](https://www.coduck.cn/) China, 2021.3--2021.6
++ Course development teacher in [Coduck Education Technology Ltd.](https://www.coduck.cn/) China, 2021.3--2021.6
-  + Development of [National Olympiad in Informatics](https://zh.wikipedia.org/wiki/%E5%85%A8%E5%9B%BD%E9%9D%92%E5%B0%91%E5%B9%B4%E4%BF%A1%E6%81%AF%E5%AD%A6%E5%A5%A5%E6%9E%97%E5%8C%B9%E5%85%8B%E7%AB%9E%E8%B5%9B) courses for middle school students expecially in Computational Geometry.
+  + Developing National Olympiad in Informatics courses for middle school students.
-  + Planning and holding Coduck Training Summer Camp.
+  + Planning and holding Coduck Training Summer Camp and ACM Challenges for Middle School.
-+ Manager and engineer in Anseek Information Technology Ltd. China, 2020.3--2021.1
++ Co-founder and manager in Anseek Information Technology Ltd. China, 2020.3--2021.1
-  + Managing the Contents team to produce passages and videos for offcial accounts.
+  + Managing the contents team to produce passages and videos for company.
-  + Developing news recommendation web application which can provide different educational information to different students.
+  + Developing news recommendation application which provides educational information to students.

 ## Competitions & Awards